alushinlab/bent_actin/particle_picking/README.md

 of the information is still properly in the PDB file, it is a rendering issue with Chimera.
 PDBs with very large subunit numbers may be viewed in pymol.

+**Example results:**
+The synthetic volumes/models used for this project can be found at https://doi.org/10.5281/zenodo.6917913 in the synthetic_volumes_and_pdb.zip file.

 ## 2) generate_synthetic_data
 In generate\_synthetic\_data there are two executable python files.